PiSquaredBySix/to-be-human/_posts/2025-11-26-Big and Small (Poem).md

 To have thought we ever could.
 When I saw a plane go by.

-The stars watched its progress as it glided through the silent black space.
+The stars watched its progress as it glided through silent black space.
 As I stood there in the wind lost in wonder before the brilliant blue sky,
 A thought came fluttering to me